Sarkozy government resigns ahead of Hollande handover

 Fillon, who took office on May 17, 2007, was the second-longest continually serving prime minister of modern France after Georges Pompidou, who headed the government from April 14, 1962 to July 10, 1968.

-Hollande is due to reveal the name of his prime minister shortly after he is sworn in.
+Hollande is due to reveal his government line-up after he is sworn in.
 He will then travel to Berlin within hours to launch his push to balance German-imposed austerity policies in Europe with pro-growth elements.

 Jean-Marc Ayrault, a former teacher and leader of the Socialists in parliament, is often cited as a possible prime minister as is Martine Aubry, a former labour minister who was the architect of France's 35-hour work-week policy.